Getting your Georgia property and casualty license is the first step toward becoming a P&C insurance agent in Georgia.

 How long does it take to process a property and casualty insurance license application in Georgia?

-This process typically takes 14 business days.
+It will take up to fourteen business days for you to become an insurance agent.
 You’ll receive an email once the Georgia Office of Insurance and Safety Fire Commissioner reviews your application.

 Can I get a temporary property and casualty insurance agent license in Georgia?